Kevin64/asset-information-and-registration/README.md

 This software has an 'offline mode', which is used for test the scanning process (mostly for debugging purposes), when the <a href=https://github.com/Kevin64/asset-and-personnel-control-system>APCS</a> server is not available.
 On this mode, all alert triggers are disabled, because there is nothing to compare to.

+AIR running in CLI do not support 'offline mode'.

+## Flexible enforcement

+AIR lets the agent choose which specifications and settings will be enforced when registering a computer.
+To change this parameters, open the 'definitions.ini' file and modify the [Enforcement] section.
+Keys are self explanatory.
+- RamLimitEnforcement
+- SmartStatusEnforcement
+- MediaOperationModeEnforcement
+- HostnameEnforcement
+- FirmwareTypeEnforcement
+- FirmwareVersionEnforcement
+- SecureBootEnforcement
+- VirtualizationTechnologyEnforcement
+- TpmEnforcement

 ## Customization

 AIR supports some customization, allowing changing the program organization banners and its names, and all the iconography used.
-To accomplish that, you have to navigate to the directory 'resources\header\' to change the banners, 'resources\icons\' to change the iconography, and edit the definitions.ini file to change the organization names/acronyms.
+To accomplish that, you have to navigate to the directory 'resources\header\' to change the banners, 'resources\icons\' to change the iconography, and edit the 'definitions.ini' file to change the organization names/acronyms, present in the [OrgData] section.

-Required aspect ratio:
+Required aspect ratio for proper showing, without stretching:

 - Login window banner - 2:1